-When Monstera leaves turning black, it will make you very worried about the tree’s health.
-You’ll want to know what’s causing it and how serious it affects the plant’s health.
+When Monstera leaves turn black, it will make you very worried about the tree’s health.
+You’ll want to know what’s causing it and how seriously it affects the plant’s health.
 Let’s find out with us in the article below.

-- 1 Why are Monstera leaves turning black?
+- 1 Why is Monstera leaves turning black?

 - 1.3 Monstera has black spots due to Dehydration